-After the grant of a patent anybody can file, within three months, an opposition against the patent.
+After the grant of a patent anybody can file, within nine months, an opposition against the patent.
 The opposition can for example be based on the fact that the patent is not new or does not involve an inventive step, which must be substantiated by means of the prior art.

 An opposition division of the German Patent and Trademark Office decides about the opposition.
 As result of the opposition the patent may be maintained in its original form or as amended, or the patent may be revoked.
 Against the decision of the opposition division an appeal may be filed to the German Federal Patent Court.

 After expiration of the opposition period the patent may be attacked by an invalidation suit which must be filed at the German Federal Patent Court.

 5. Further Applications, Patent Applications outside of Germany